Ontario has set the guideline on rent increases for 2016 at 2%. The guideline amount for 2015 was 1.6%.

 The guideline is based on the Ontario Consumer Price Index, a measure of inflation calculated monthly by Statistics Canada that reflects economic conditions over the past year.

-Generally, a landlord can only increase the rent by a guideline amount set annually by the Ontario government.
+can only increase the rent by a guideline amount set annually by the Ontario

 However, under certain circumstances, a landlord can apply to the Landlord and Tenant Board for a rent increase that is above the guideline amount.
 The landlord can apply for the following reasons: